Online Reputation Management: A Complete Guide For Businesses

 Yes, there’s a right to free speech online, but sometimes defamatory language, false information, and threatening language can go too far.
 In these extreme cases, you may want to seek legal counsel and pursue a cyber investigation.

-9. Learn from Your Mistakes
+9. Learn From Your Mistakes

 Mistakes are the stepping stone to learning, so after you’ve made one, be sure you don’t repeat it in the future.
 For example, some companies simply hand off social media duties to a young intern (after all, they’ll understand this stuff).
 Over the years, this has resulted in many social media gaffes.
 Then, the company spends time and money on damage control.
 Lesson learned: hire a seasoned social media expert who understands your brand!

-10. Ask for Help if Necessary
+10. Ask For Help If Necessary

 If your online reputation management efforts are not enough to protect or restore your brand image, you have the choice to request help from an outside ORM professional.